golangast/goservershell/README.md

 REMEMBER TO RUN 'go mod tidy' and 'go mod vendor' after to pull down dependencies

+REMEMBER TO CHANGE THE /OPTIMIZE/ASSETDIRECTORY.YAML TO YOUR REPO NAME!

 ## Commands
 //to run the program
 ```